Tara Carpenter, NC.

 We use it as base for soups and stews – it works magic in broccoli-fennel soup or creamy carrot soup – to lift the boring bits and add a touch of savory and satisfaction.
 I also notice that when I cook grains in meat stock we feel fuller after eating.

-I keep a bunch of quart-sized bags of stock in my freezer that way if I don’t have time to make it fresh, I have back-up.
+I keep quart-sized bags of stock in my freezer that way if I don’t have time to make it fresh, I have back-up.
 If one of us has a sore throat coming on or nasal congestion we drink 2-3 cups of meat stock a day.
 We keep it interesting by chopping fresh greens or chopped meat and minced ginger into the stock.

 I got into stock after reading Cure Tooth Decay by the author, Ramiel Nagel.
 I was having major teeth issues at the time and was desperate to help myself.
 The main thing this book suggested was drinking meat stock.
 So I did, plus lots of other things…like fermented cod liver oil and healthy fats.
 This author claims that stock made with carcasses, head, and organs of wild fish is the best.
-So, I make salmon head fish stock when I want to change things up ?
+So, I make salmon head fish stock when I want to change things up.

 Blood sugar issues